Boron Carbide

 Boron Carbide Applications

-Boron carbide is also a suitable coating material for rocket nozzle throats because of its good adhesion properties and resistance to high temperatures and chemicals.
-When combined with boron carbide in the aerospace industry, it produces an intense amount of heat (12400 kcal/kg).
+5. In addition, is also a suitable coating material for rocket nozzle throats because of its good adhesion properties and resistance to high temperatures and chemicals.